Softorage/undervolt-go/README.md

       Mehtod 2: With installation:

-      - Navigate to the undervolt-go or undervolt-go-pro directory: Change to the directory containing the undervolt-go executable or undervolt-go-pro executable for graphical version, along with the install-undervolt.sh, uninstall-undervolt.sh and update-undervolt.sh scripts.
+      - Navigate to the undervolt-go or undervolt-go-pro directory: Change to the directory containing the undervolt-go executable or undervolt-go-pro executable for graphical version, along with the `install-undervolt.sh`, `uninstall-undervolt.sh` and `update-undervolt.sh` scripts.
 Make sure that all the files are in the same directory.
       - Open Terminal: Launch your terminal application in the undervolt-go or undervolt-go-pro directory.
-      - Install Undervolt Go: Run the install-undervolt.sh script:
+      - Install Undervolt Go: Run the `install-undervolt.sh` script:
          `sudo ./install-undervolt.sh`
       - Run Undervolt Go:
          - For `undervolt-go`, you can now use 'Undervolt Go' from any directory.
 Run the `undervolt-go` command with root privileges: